-Culinary Arts II - #CL200040 Credits: BUHS 12, Sending Schools 3 Open to Grades 11 & 12 with successful completion of Level I

-NOTE: This course is being considered for Dual Enrollment for 2023-24
+Culinary Arts II - #CL200040 Open to Grades 11 & 12 with successful completion of Level I Note: This course is being considered for dual enrollment credit

 The Culinary Arts Level II program emphasizes marketing, menu management, food safety, cost control, and team building.
 Students will study and cook with eggs and dairy products, red meats, poultry, seafood, vegetables, and fruits.
 Baking skills will be explored through flatbreads, pizza, muffins, southern-style biscuits, cookies, and pies.
 Concepts in nutrition and building healthy menus will be explored.
 The class will stress the importance of teamwork and the necessity of kitchen work skills.
 Students will prepare for and take the Serv-Safe Manager certification exam.
-Students will work in the kitchen of the WRCC Hideaway Restaurant.
 The students will use skills gained in the program and the practice needed for an advantage in employment within the hospitality and foodservice professions and entrance into a postsecondary education in the culinary arts.